‘Before You Call the Cops’ video by LVA grad going viral once again

 Spending hours each day engaging and reacting to every comment was taking its toll on his health.

-So, at the beginning of last week, he wasn’t immediately aware that that video, “Before You Call the Cops,” was going viral again after two sadly familiar confrontations.
+So he wasn’t immediately aware when that video, “Before You Call the Cops,” started going viral again after two sadly familiar confrontations.

 Inspired to create